26 September, 2020

 It will be prompted for four fields and a checkbox:

-When we will go to control panel -> Site settings -> we can provide the site URL, details like the site(community) description, membership type, active status, and virtual host.
+When we will go to the control panel -> Site settings -> we can provide the site URL, and details like the site(community) description, membership type, active status, and virtual host.

-Ans) Liferay bundled with tomcat app server is the best one to start in a clean setup.
+Ans: Liferay bundled with the Tomcat app server is the best one to start in a clean setup.

-Ans) We can customize Liferay Search feature, depends upon our requirement by below two ways.
+Ans: We can customize the Liferay Search feature, depending on our requirements in two ways.

 Hook: If changes are required as per the view side like we need to change the search result from view then we can write the Hook to customize it.